Expat rent prices

 We collect prices for different types of housing, from studios to large detached houses, but these can be adapted to the specific features of each country.
 In a country where all expats live in houses, our survey will only report house prices.

-All the dwellings considered range from good to very good quality, in order to ensure that expats benefit from comfortable living conditions.
+All dwellings considered range from good to very good quality to ensure that expats benefit from comfortable living conditions.

-Prices are collected in the currency used for the payment of rent (frequently US dollars or euros, rather than the local currency).
+Prices are collected in the currency used for the payment of rent (very often US dollars or euros, rather than the local currency).

-Housing is a crucial factor for expatriation; consequently, many companies give serious consideration to their expats' living conditions.
+Housing is a crucial element for expatriation; therefore many companies seriously consider their expats' living conditions.